pingcap/docs/tikv-configuration-file.md

 ### `raft-engine-purge-interval`

 + The interval of purging old log files to recycle disk space as soon as possible.
-Raft engine is a replaceable component, so the purging process is needed for some implementations, such as [XXX].
+Raft engine is a replaceable component, so the purging process is needed for some implementations.
 + Default value: `"10s"`

 ### `raft-entry-cache-life-time`